 So what else goes under the tree?
 Think about everything your kids may need on the trip from sticker books, travel games, and small goodies to keep them busy on planes and in restaurants to gear that they can use at the destination.
 Going snorkeling in Hawaii or the Great Barrier Reef?
 Wrap up wetsuits, snorkels, and masks.
-When we went to China one year, I gave them pocket kites that the kids flew in Tiananmen Square.
+When we went to China one year, I gave the boys pocket kites that they flew in Tiananmen Square.
 Those kites ended up attracting some Chinese children, and the boys had a memorable cultural exchange.

 KidTripster Tip: I always include new clothes for the trip among the gifts.
 Pick a general color scheme for the whole family.
 It makes packing a lot more efficient because the clothes will mix and match.
 And you’ll end up with much better vacation photos!